 Dana Beitey, director of alumni relations, shares Graeff’s sentiments about Party on the Plaza.

 “There are so many great causes out there, and this one is no exception,” she said.
 “Raising money for scholarships to provide help for the next generation of thinkers, shakers and doers, that’s what Party on the Plaza is all about.
 The money raised from POP adds to the scholarship bucket in order to provide some much-needed financial relief to really deserving students.”

 Those who are unable to attend in person can still support the event through donating or bidding on silent auction items on the event website.
-Silent auction items will be viewable online starting Monday, Sept.
-13. Bidding for the silent auction opens at noon on Wednesday, Sept.
-15, and closes at 8 p.m.
+Silent auction items will be viewable online with bidding starting at noon Wednesday, Sept.
+14. Bidding closes at 8 p.m.
 Saturday, Sept.
-18.
+17.

 All money raised goes towards Newman University student financial aid.